 Describe any MCS improvements that are being planned for future fishing seasons and the expected implementation date for such improvements.

 Future improvements include:

-• the use of on-board camera technology (e-monitoring) in a number of fisheries including the ETBF.
+Australia is trialing the use of onboard camera technology (e-monitoring) in a number of fisheries including the ETBF.
+Development is ongoing and an implementation date is yet to be decided.